Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 To visualize it, make sure in Grafana to set the "null as null" option, though "null as zero" can make sense for counters.
-You can also the transformNull or drawNullAsZero options in graphite for those cases where you want to explicitly get 0's instead of nulls, which I typically do in some of my bosun alerting rules, so I can treat null counts as no traffic received, while having a separate alerting rule to make sure my service is up
+You can also the transformNull or drawNullAsZero options in Graphite for those cases where you want to explicitly get 0's instead of nulls, which I typically do in some of my bosun alerting rules, so I can treat null counts as no traffic received, while having a separate alerting rule to make sure my service is up